-- What is classification of goods adopted in India?
+What is the classification of goods adopted in India?

 Answer: International Classification of goods and services (Nice Classification) is adopted in India.

-- What are the grounds for refusal of registration of trademark?
+What are the grounds for refusal of registration of a trademark?

-Answer: Section 9 of the trade marks act, 1999 provides absolute grounds and section 11 provides relative grounds for refusal of registration of India.
-Trademark laws mandates trademark to be distinctive and non-descriptive in order to get registered.
-Rationale behind this provision is that non-distinctive or descriptive marks can’t be granted monopoly being generic to the trade and are open for public use without any exclusive rights over the same.
-Some of the examples of non-distinctive or descriptive marks are give below:
+Answer: Section 9 of the trade marks act, 1999 provides absolute grounds, and section 11 provides relative grounds for refusal of registration of India.
+Trademark laws mandate trademarks to be distinctive and non-descriptive in order to get registered.
+The rationale behind this provision is that non-distinctive or descriptive marks can’t be granted monopoly being generic to the trade and are open for public use without any exclusive rights over the same.
+Some of the examples of non-distinctive or descriptive marks are given below: